hmcts/rse-cft-lib/README.md

 ## Getting started

-Add to the plugins section of your build:
+Add to the plugins section of your spring boot project:

 ```gradle
 plugins {